-As authorized by 84 FR 4836, this activity shall not be interpreted as all-encompassing eligible activity, but rather as one example of an authorized public service.
+As authorized by a waiver in 84 FR 4836, 4845, this activity shall not be interpreted as allencompassing eligible activity, but rather as one example of an authorized public service.
 The use of CDBG-DR funds for tenant-based rental assistance advances HUD's priority to support forward-thinking solutions to help communities that are struggling to house and serve persons and families that are homeless or at risk of homelessness, as a result of a disaster.
-For the reasons above, HUD expanded the definition of public service at 42 U.S.C. §5305(a)(8) to include the following activity in 84 FR 4836: Provision of rental assistance to disaster-impacted households for up to twenty four (24) months.

-Eligible assistance includes rental assistance and utility payments, and may also include rental costs (i.e., security deposits and utility deposits), when the grantee determines that such payments are necessary and reasonable to help prevent a household from being homeless.
+For these reasons, HUD expanded the definition of public service at 42 U.S.C. § 5305(a)(8) for Puerto Rico to include the following activity in 84 FR 4836, 4845: Provision of rental assistance to disaster-impacted households for up to twenty four (24) months.
+In implementing this requirement, PRDOH will document how it will determine that the amount of assistance to be awarded to the tenants is necessary and reasonable and not duplicative of any other funding source.
+Eligible assistance includes rental assistance and utility payments, and may also include rental costs (i.e., security deposits and utility deposits), when the grantee determines that such payments are necessary and reasonable to help prevent a household from becoming homeless.
+These alternate requirements authorized by 84 FR 4836 will expire on September 30, 2022.